 Soldering brazing and welding are methods to join and fill gap between metal parts.
 Each joining process has their own significance.
 They are different in terms of base material to be joined, joining temperature and filler material.
-In this article we will discuss difference between soldering brazing and welding.
+In this article we will discuss the difference between soldering brazing and welding.
+Read this article to know various sheet metal parts joining techniques.

-Base Material : For welding, Base material should be similar.
+Base Material: For welding, Base material should be similar.
 For example, aluminum can not be welded with steel.
+For welding different material special welding process is used.

-Weld Strength : Strength of welded joint is similar to the base material.
+Weld Strength: Strength of welded joint is equal to the strength of the base material.

-Finish : Good surface finish in welded area can be achieved after post processing operation.
+Finish: Good surface finish in welded area can be achieved using post processing finish operations.

-Joint Strength : Brazed joint can be stronger than base parts.
+Joint Strength: Brazing joint can be stronger than base parts.
 But they are not as strong as welded joints.

 Strength : Soldering joint is not as strong as brazed or welding joint.
-Because it is used to join electrical components to achieve connection.
+Therefore soldering is only used to join electrical components to achieve connection.

 Filler Material : Soldering requires soldering flux and filler rod to join parts.